Optimise the use of Medication-Assisted Treatment (MAT)

 The standards aim to ensure that MAT is safe, effective, acceptable, accessible and person centred.

-New treatment standards for services and organisations that support people with a drug problem in Scotland have now been published, and we are working to their implementation.
+New treatment standards for services and organisations that support people with a drug problem in Scotland have now been published, and the Scottish Government is working to ensure their implementation.